 #7 Learn To Live the Truth

 We are so used to living the facade that authentic living can sometimes be harder than living the lie.
 Most of us do not know how to live authentically.
 You love to declare — particularly on your IG feeds and Facebook pages– how amazing you are, but actually you know you’re just a plastic bowl of broken pieces.
 You think you’re hiding behind a good job and great vacations.
 Learn to live in the truth God has given you.

 When you are unbroken, you can tell the story of your brokenness.
 Not everyone is going to start a blog or write a book but you are truthful with yourself and spirit led in sharing what the Lord has done for you.
 Your light shines through the pieces that He’s put back together again.
 Your joy is complete.
 You love yourself and everybody else.
 It is that love that sustains you that causes you to grow into a different kind of person.
 When you are unbroken, your light shines so that others can see the hope in being unbroken too.

 God’s light shines from those who are unbroken.
+We’re fully of joy and peace, goodness, and fruitful endeavors.
+Those around us are being blessed by our unbroken state too.
 People who fake wholeness are projecting “ME!
 ME!
 ME!”
 They must create their own spotlight and stand in it for the world to see.
 Those of us who are proudly, imperfectly, unbroken stand in the light of God.
 So Shine on TYC tribe!
 Shine on!